Deses/twiMonBot/README.md

-Twitch, Youtube, GoodGame and WASD livestream monitor
+Twitch, Youtube
 =======

+Since the original seems down, here's an alternative.
+It only works for Twitch and YouTube, I didn't bother to set it for WASD.

 This is a bot for Telegram.

-Write to [@twiMonBot](https://telegram.me/twimonbot) and use it!
+Write to [@AnotherTwitchMonitorBot](https://t.me/AnotherTwitchMonitorBot) and use it!

 Run
 ---